 - Miko in The Order of the Stick is built on this trope, growing increasingly delusional over the course of the story arc.
 As her insanity increases, it changes her from a mere Knight Templar into a total Windmill Crusader - handwaving even the fact that the Gods have stripped her of her paladin powers.

 - Irina Tepes from RasputinCatamite hacks up people in the name of God, and is absolutely convinced that her activities are virtuous.

 - The partisan climate of the US devolving into this on both sides was the driving force behind the less-than-stellar state of affairs in Remus

-- Glinda comes off as this in the Kings War arc of Roommates.
-She goes to war against an evil, greedy, glory seeking villain who fooled people into thinking that he changed and got his hand on a magical kingdom, but villains are villains and heroes heroes, period...
+- Glinda comes off as this in the Kings War arc of Roommates, when she goes to war against an evil, greedy, glory seeking villain who fooled people into thinking that he changed and got his hand on a magical kingdom, but villains are villains and heroes heroes, period...
 In her own world she might be justified, OZ is not the land of great moral ambiguity, but because the comic is a Morality Kitchen Sink that villain happened to be a Lawful Good ex-Hero Antagonist, who is also the Token Good Teammate of the main cast.
 When she explained her reason boiled down to: "There are heroes and there are villains, you are a villain so you must be opposed."